Portability Framework Roadmap

 MVP, and FeatureCompletness nearly done (missing SDF, timers) for SDKs, Python ULR, and shared java runners library.
 Flink is the first runner to fully leverage this, with focus moving to Performance.
 See the Portability support table for details.

-The Flink runner is currently the only runner to support portable pipeline execution.
-To run a basic Python wordcount (in batch mode) with embedded Flink:
+Currently, the Flink and Spark runners support portable pipeline execution.
+To run a basic Python wordcount (in batch mode) with embedded Flink or Spark: